ajh123/pygame_demo/README.md

+## Chest Hunters Game

+A simple 2D top-down adventure game built using Pygame.
+The player navigates through a map, collecting treasures while avoiding enemies that become more challenging as the game progresses.

+Currently in development, there is no enemy AI or even treasure collection implemented yet.
+However, the basic movement and environment setup is in place.

 ## How does this relate to our personal skills?

 - Increases our Strategic thinking and mindset.
 - As it's a single player game.it nurtures independence
 - It promotes friendly competitiveness as its a offline player based game.
-- It helps with responsibilty - users have to consistently collect treasures as without them, the opponents grow stronger and the threat level increases.
+- It helps with responsibility - users have to consistently collect treasures as without them, the opponents grow stronger and the threat level increases.
 - The game helps to enhance competitiveness.

 ## Assets used